mdelapenya/jenkins-integration-portlet/README.md

 As Jenkins provides many metrics by itself, I've decided to start a [Liferay](http://www.liferay.com) + [AlloyUI](http://www.alloyui.com) + [Jenkins](http://www.jenkins-ci.org) integration portlet that allows to display tests results in an easy and portal-deployable way.
 For that, a Liferay portal Admin, can deploy this portlet in his portal, allowing its users to watch last builds tests results, in an user-friendly style, using AlloyUI built-in cappabilities.

-Below there are some screenshots of the current portlet, contributed by my UX friend [@juanhidalgoreina](https://twitter.com/jhidalgoreina), thank you vey much!:
+Below there are some screenshots of the current portlet, contributed by my UX friend [@jhidalgoreina](https://twitter.com/jhidalgoreina), thank you very much!:

 <img title="Jenkins Integration Portlet" src="https://github.com/mdelapenya/jenkins-integration-portlet/raw/6.2.x/images/jenkins-integration-portlet-001.png" />
 <img title="Jenkins Integration Portlet Configuration" src="https://github.com/mdelapenya/jenkins-integration-portlet/raw/6.2.x/images/jenkins-integration-portlet-002.png" />